As an Amazon Associate we earn from qualifying purchases.

-As a brief introduction, corsets can be described as a tool to reinforce an hourglass shape to your body.
-It emphasizes your curves or creates some where there’s none by narrowing your waist and accentuating your hips.
+As a brief introduction, corsets can be described as a tool to reinforce an hourglass shape in your body.
+It emphasizes your curves or creates somewhere there’s none by narrowing your waist and accentuating your hips.

-In their prime, experts at Orchard Corset says they were:
+In their prime, experts at Orchard Corset say they were:

 ..constructed from a strong, yet flexible fabric (cotton/satin/leather) that is reinforced with steel boning (flexible steel rods.)”

 Would you believe it was only around this time in the previous century that bras were separated from the corset and sold on their own?

 This separation birthed the need for bras straps for support.
 We might have lost the corset in its traditional sense when bras emerged, but needless to say, the hourglass figure has been etched onto beauty standards ever since.

 From separated corsets, the first official bra was created out of silk ribbons and handkerchiefs – a diversion from the extreme structure of what came before that.

-Adhesive bras without straps and bands may seem like a recent invention, but it was actually thought up long ago, and has been among the many versions bras have evolved into.
+Adhesive bras without straps and bands may seem like a recent invention, but it was thought up long ago, and has been among the many versions bras have evolved into.

 The first backless and strapless style bra named the posĕs was created by a man nonetheless.
 Charles L Lang was called to create it after seeing his wife struggle with the straps and bands of her bra.